atown-tntt/atown-tntt.github.io/pages/about.en.md

 Ignatius of Loyola in the Pacific Northwest.
 Our chapter was founded in 2004.
 From September to June, we meet every Sunday from 12:30-3pm, with Vietnamese mass at 3pm.

+### Registration
+Welcome back to TNTT.
+Beginning October 4, 2020, TNTT will meet every 1st and 3rd Sunday of the month from 1:00 pm to 2:00 pm via Zoom.
+Register your child for $40 on before and after mass or online at [this link](https://forms.gle/o9UqWV3qdBjRaQgX8)

+We are very happy to start classes again and grow in God's love.

 ## Our Purpose
 The Eucharistic Youth Movement has two general purposes: